Lavender - Heterophylla Lavender

 Lavender plants tend to hybridize quite easily and Lavandula X heterophylla is thought to be a cross between L. dentata and L. angustifolia, first found growing wild in Southern France in the 1880s.
 Interestingly, this lavender is also called Sweet Lavender, but the taste is actually quite harsh, heavy and generally unsuitable for consumption.
 Lavender heterophylla is also known as a Pterostachys Lavender, which refers to the way the flowers are borne at the top of the stems looking like ‘winged spikes’.
 These lavenders do not have as strong a fragrance as the English lavenders.
 Lavender caneriensis, which is also in our catalogue, is also a Pterostachys Lavender.

 There is occasional confusion between L. heterophylla and L. allardi, with the latter being labelled L. heterophylla.
-To tell the difference, check the foliage colour to see if it is tending towards grey, rather than green, the partly toothed edges of the leaves and the unbranched flower spikes.
+To tell the difference, check the foliage colour to see if it is tending towards grey.
+More grey is L. allardi, which is a larger plant and has larger leaves than L. heterophylla.

 Lavender is a much loved garden plant with a long history and many modern cultivars.
 The Lavandula genus belongs to the Laminaceae family, which is also known as the mint family.
 It has over 3500 species, from more than 180 genera, distributed across the globe.
 Most of this family of plants come from the Mediterranean and regions with similar climates.
 They are well suited to growing in the wide range of Australian conditions.